-Before optimization, the duration of "flush", "boost" and "relax" times were set to 0.2 s, 5 s, 6.1 s.
-We have considered this total duration of dissolution time (flush, boost and relax, 11.3 s) as an upper limit with the objective to reduce the duration in the optimization process.
+Before optimization, the duration of flush, boost, and relax times were set to 0.2, 5, and 6.1 s.
+We have considered this total duration of dissolution time (flush, boost, and relax, 11.3 s) as an upper limit with the objective to reduce the duration in the optimization process.
 Among the three durations, the boost time is the most critical duration for optimization.
-Therefore, we first focused on comparing several "boost" durations by analyzing the 13C signal of metabolites with a fixed set of flush time (0.2 s) and relax time (2.1 s).
-The results presented in Figure 5 were obtained using a capillary transfer line with 1.575 mm inner diameter and a length of 370 cm with D2O as a dissolution solvent.
+Therefore, we first focused on comparing several boost durations by analyzing the 13C signal of metabolites with a fixed set of flush time (0.2 s) and relax time (2.1 s).
+The results presented in Fig. 5 were obtained using a capillary transfer line with 1.575 mm inner diameter and a length of 370 cm with D2O as a dissolution solvent.